 Admissions & Financial Aid For International Students

 Wabash College has a long tradition of welcoming international students to its campus.
 Because the cost of an American education may be prohibitively high, students are encouraged to first explore all options of financing their education from personal funds and outside sources before applying for aid from Wabash.
 All international students can qualify for and compete for any merit-based scholarships.
+View a complete list of our merit-based awards.

-A limited number of merit-based and need-based awards are also available.
 Applicants for financial assistance must have a complete file on record by February 1 and present outstanding academic records, high standardized test scores, and strong letters of recommendation.
 Since the number of scholarships is limited and our applicant pool is large and talented, only a few of the qualified applicants will be offered an award.
 These awards are won through competition and are renewable for four years provided the student maintains standard academic progress.

 Students are expected to provide complete financial information, so Wabash can best assess their financial needs.
 A typical financial aid package may consist of a combination of an offer of campus employment, loans, and a very limited number of grants in addition to any merit-based scholarships that may be awarded.
 International students must be aware that an aid award will not cover travel expenses, summer maintenance, and personal expenses.